Statement of Policy

 The audience for this policy is all WashU faculty, staff, and students.
 It also applies for all other agents of the university with access to WashU information and network for contracted services.
 This includes, but not limited to partners, affiliates, contractors, temporary employees, trainees, guests, and volunteers.
 The titles will be referred collectively hereafter as “WashU community”.

-Information that is created, stored or transmitted will be classified as public, classified or protected.
+Information that is created, stored, or transmitted will be classified as public, confidential, or protected.
 The data owner will assist with data classification.

 Faculty, staff, and students will assess the information prior to sharing with a third party to ensure sharing the information will not cause damage or distress.
 If there is potential for damage or distress, extra controls will be needed before the information is transferred.